algorithmiaio/dev-center/README.md

 You can now see the developer center at <http://localhost:4000>.

+Note: the header and footer may not look right.
+This is inconsequential as they are stripped from the page before embedding into the webserver.

 Making changes
 -------------

 ###Project Organization

 All posts, layouts, includes, stylesheets, assets, and whatever else is grouped nicely under the root folder.

-Find all posts under the `_posts` directory.
+Find all pages under the `_pages` directory, organized by URL route structure.

-If you are unfamiliar with Jekyll and the templating engine, please take a look at the `_drafts` folder for instructions on how to view drafts as well as many sample posts explaining how to do common tasks.

 The compiled Jekyll site outputs to `_site/`.
+Do not edit anything in this directory (or your changes will be lost).

-### Writing Posts
+### Writing Pages

 The first thing that goes in each new post is the [YAML front-matter](http://jekyllrb.com/docs/frontmatter/).
 Below is an example of front-matter: